visioninhope/foundationallm/docs/deployment/deployment-starter.md

 azd down --purge
 ```

+> [!NOTE]
-> Note the `--purge` argument in the command above.
+> The `--purge` argument in the command above.
 This ensures that resources that would otherwise be soft-deleted are instead completely purged from your Azure subscription.